Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Abstract

 \section{Abstract}

-The Hayden-Preskill protocol is a quantum information theoretic model of the black hole information paradox.
-Based on the protocol, it was revealed that information scrambling and entanglement lead to an instant leakage of information.
-In this paper, we study the information paradox with symmetry in the framework of the Hayden-Preskill protocol.
-Symmetry is an important feature of black holes that induces yet more conceptual puzzles in the regime of quantum gravity.
-We especially consider an axial symmetry and clarify its consequences in the information leakage problem.
-Using a partial decoupling approach, we first show that symmetry induces a \emph{delay} of information leakage and an \emph{information remnant}, both of which can be macroscopically large for certain initial conditions.
-We then clarify the physics behind the delay and the information remnant.
-By introducing the concept of \emph{clipping of entanglement}, we show that the delay is characterized by thermodynamic properties of the black hole associated with the symmetry.
-We also show that the information remnant is closely related to the symmetry-breaking of the black hole.
-These relations indicate the existence of non-trivial microscopic-macroscopic correspondences in the information leakage problem.
+The Hayden-Preskill protocol is a qubit-toy model of the black hole information paradox.
+Based on the assumption of scrambling, it was revealed that quantum information is instantly leaked out from the quantum many-body system that models a black hole.
+In this paper, we extend the protocol to the case where the system has symmetry and investigate how the symmetry affects the leakage of information.
+We especially focus on the conservation of the number of up-spins.
+Developing a partial decoupling approach, we first show that the symmetry induces a \emph{delay of leakage} and an \emph{information remnant}.
+We then clarify the physics behind them: the delay is characterized by thermodynamic properties of the system associated with the symmetry, and the information remnant is closely related to the symmetry-breaking of the initial state.
+These relations bridge the information leakage problem to macroscopic physics of quantum many-body systems and allow us to investigate the information leakage only in terms of physical properties of the system.